-Technology User Group (TUG) Discussions for all users at all levels in the Council Chamber, 11:45 a.m.
-(First and fourth Tuesdays).
+Technology User Group (TUG) Discussions for all users at all levels via hybrid meetings (in-person and Zoom) after the regular meeting, at about 11:45 a.m. (first and fourth Tuesdays of the month).

-Timely Topics Discussion in the Council Chamber with participation encouraged from all in attendance.
-Usually at 11:45 a.m. on the second Tuesday.
+Timely Topics Discussion in-person and via Zoom, with participation encouraged from all in attendance.
+Usually at 11:45 a.m. on the second Tuesday of the month.